fadams/serverless/hybrid_fn_openfaas_stack/examples/fntest/bsdtar/README.md

 # Install hotwrap binary
 COPY --from=fnproject/hotwrap:latest /hotwrap /hotwrap

-# Install the streaming unzip scripts from current directory to /usr/local/bin
+# Install the streaming unzip scripts from src directory to /usr/local/bin
-COPY unzip.sh /usr/local/bin
+COPY src/unzip.sh /usr/local/bin
-COPY write-item.sh /usr/local/bin
+COPY src/write-item.sh /usr/local/bin

 # Install the packages needed by the bsdtar unzip scripts.
 # Note that we're installing the full tar package as busybox tar does not